-Meanwhile: cut onion in half and peel the outer layer.
-Slice onion into thin strips.
-Toss onion slices in in pan when it's ready.
+Meanwhile: cut the onion in half and peel the outer layer.
+Slice the onion into thin strips.
+Toss onion slices in the pan when it's ready.
 Sprinkle with salt and pepper (about 1/4 teaspoon of each).

 Meanwhile: Rinse tomatoes and slice in half.
 I recommend this tomato slicing tip to make quick work.
 Cut sausage into coins.

 Once the onions are beginning to look translucent, add tomatoes and sausage.
 Add salt and pepper (about 1/4 teaspoon each).
-Your tomatoes will begin to release liquid and it will collect in the pan, once you see the tomato juice, you are ready to add zucchini.
+Your tomatoes will begin to release their juices, and it will collect in the pan, once you see the tomato juice, you are ready to add zucchini.